MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 ## Assigning variables and data types

 Any python interpreter can work just like a calculator.
 This is not very useful.
-Type the following into the next cell of your jupyter notebook.
+Type the following into the next cell of your Jupyter notebook.

 ```
 3+7